Niagara Treaty mural by Phil Cote, Massey College, University of Toronto. Image courtesy Phil Cote.

 BRITISH AND WESTERN GREAT LAKES CONFEDERACY COVENANT CHAIN WAMPUM BELT: Unbreakable Nation to Nation Friendship

 William Johnson presented the British and Western Great Lakes Confederacy Covenant Chain Wampum Belt to the First Nation leaders.
 With this Wampum Belt they agreed to be equal partners and allies in a friendship that was as strong as a silver chain, but like silver, the relationship would tarnish over time and would require polishing.
 Every few years, with successive governments, new generations of leaders were to come together to review and uphold the terms of this agreement.

-Johnson also presented the 24 Nations Wampum Belt which features a row of 24 First Nation figures connected to a rock on one end and a British ship on the other.
-This imagery depicts a negotiation process for First Nations to ensure their equal share of wealth obtained from the land (Gehl, 2013).
+Johnson also presented the 24 Nations Wampum Belt which features a row of 24 First Nation figures connected to the land, Turtle Island, on one end and a British ship on the other.
+With this belt, the British made a promise to provide an inexhaustible shipload of necessities for First Nations should they ever require assistance (Ogimaa Assikinawk, keeper of the Niagara wampum belts, in Mills, 2017).

 Kaswentha (Two-Row Wampum): Non-Interference